Do Large Language Models (Really) Need Statistical Foundations?: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Xiang Li for comments on an earlier version of the manuscript.
+I am grateful to the associate editor and two referees for their constructive comments, which improved the presentation of this paper.
+I also thank Xiang Li for comments on an earlier version of the manuscript.
 This work was supported in part by NSF DMS-2310679, a Meta Faculty Research Award, and Wharton AI for Business.